Russell-Waterhouse/programming-tools/README.md

 There are two reasons that I did that.
 1. I wanted to show that these tools aren't just for people using technology X.
-I've found people that think that design patterns are just for java devs, or algorithms only matter in high-performance computing, and I believe that to be wrong.
+I've found people that think that design patterns are just for Java devs, or algorithms only matter in high-performance computing, and I believe that to be wrong.
 2. I want to show how different language features lend themselves more or less